Are my retirement benefits taxable?

 Caution: Only retirement benefits based on qualified membership in one of the retirement systems listed above may be subtracted from Wisconsin income.
 Qualified membership is membership that began before January 1964 as explained above.
 Any portion of your retirement benefit that is based on membership in other retirement systems, or based on employment which began after December 31, 1963, is taxable and may not be subtracted from federal income.

-- Military and uniformed services retirement benefits are not taxable for Wisconsin tax purposes
+- Military and uniformed services retirement benefits are not taxable for Wisconsin income tax purposes

-- Railroad retirement benefits are not taxable for Wisconsin purposes
+- Railroad retirement benefits are not taxable for Wisconsin income tax purposes

 Note: Payments you receive from a nonqualified pension or annuity or a nonqualified deferred compensation plan are taxable by Wisconsin when received by a Wisconsin resident.
 Such payments may be taxable or may be exempt when received by a nonresident of Wisconsin.
 For more information on this issue, see

 Wisconsin Publication 106, Wisconsin Tax Information for Retirees, and